Table of contents

 We get these opportunities all the time at our offices in Melbourne, Sydney, and Brisbane.

-As I said, we did six of these off-market or pre-market deals last month.
+As I said, we did six of these off-market or pre-market deals in the last few months.

 The most common reason we are offered these opportunities is that there are tenants in place who make it difficult for potential buyers to inspect the property or maybe don't keep the property in a presentable condition.